Sir Thomas Dyke Acland, 10th Baronet

 Sir Thomas Dyke Acland, 10th Baronet (29 March 1787 – 22 July 1871) was a British politician and baronet.

 Background

-Born in London, he was the eldest son of Sir Thomas Dyke Acland, 9th Baronet and his wife Henrietta Anne Hoare, daughter of Sir Richard Hoare, 1st Baronet.
+Born in London, he was the eldest son of Sir Thomas Dyke Acland, 9th Baronet and his wife, Henrietta Anne Hoare, daughter of Sir Richard Hoare, 1st Baronet.
 The Aclands were an old Devon family and successive generations of the family sat in the House of Commons for the county.
 His family had extensive properties on what is now the Holnicote Estate and particularly the village of Selworthy.
 In 1794, he succeeded his father as baronet.
-Acland was educated at Harrow School and Christ Church, Oxford and graduated with a Bachelor of Arts in 1808, and a Master of Arts in 1814.
+Acland was educated at Harrow School (between 1799-1804) and Christ Church, Oxford and graduated with a Bachelor of Arts in 1808, and a Master of Arts in 1814.
 He gained a Doctor of Civil Laws degree in 1831.

 Career

 He was appointed High Sheriff of Devon for 1809–10.
 Although the Aclands were usually associated with the Liberal Party, this Acland was a Tory.
 He was the Member of Parliament (MP) for Devonshire from 1812 to 1818 and again from 1820 to 1831.
 He then sat for North Devon from 1837 to 1857.

 Among his many business interests Acland was the owner of a schooner called Lady of St Kilda, which he bought in 1834.
 It was named for the remote Scottish archipelago he visited with his wife in 1812 when he made the earliest extant sketches of the old clachan.

 On the maiden voyage of his new yacht in 1834 he again visited the islands, leaving twenty gold sovereigns with the minister to assist in the building of new houses, which was later matched by their improving Landlord, Lt Col MacLeod of Skye.
 In 1842 the schooner visited the township of Melbourne in Australia, which had been founded in 1835.

 As a result of that visit, the suburb of St Kilda was named after the ship, and Acland Street, one of St Kilda's main commercial centres, was named after Acland.